-Environmental protection, at all times and everywhere, is highly important to Messer.
+Environmental protection to the greatest possible extent is highly important to Messer.
 To live up to this, Messer uses its global management system for environmental protection.
 The internal environmental protection policies are documented in the Messer Industries Group's SHEQ Manual.
 The environmental management systems of the Western European and American subsidiaries are consistent with the international ISO 14001 standard, and those of the Western European companies also adhere to the recommendations of the European Industrial Gases Association (e.g. EIGA IGC Doc.
 107 - Guidelines on Environmental Management Systems).
-In 2020, five of our subsidiaries in Western Europe had their environmental management systems externally certified.
-Messer Americas follows the American Chemistry Council's Responsible Care Program, under which 35 locations in the US are certified.
-Two air separation units and a CO2 production site in Colombia are ISO 14001- and OHSAS 18001-certified, and four locations are ISO 14001-certified in Brazil.
+In 2021, six of our subsidiaries in Western Europe had their environmental management systems externally certified.
+Messer Americas follows the American Chemistry Council's Responsible Care Program, under which 29 (previous year: 35) locations in the US are certified.
+As in the previous year, in Columbia both air separation units and the CO2 production site and four of nine locations in Brazil were ISO 14001-certified.